johnfedoruk/bangular/aio/content/guide/singleton-services.md

 It's a different story if you improperly import `CoreModule` into a lazy-loaded module such as `CustomersModule`.

-Angular creates a lazy-loaded module with its own injector, a _child_ of the root injector.
+Bangular creates a lazy-loaded module with its own injector, a _child_ of the root injector.
-`@SkipSelf` causes Angular to look for a `CoreModule` in the parent injector, which this time is the root injector.
+`@SkipSelf` causes Bangular to look for a `CoreModule` in the parent injector, which this time is the root injector.
 Of course it finds the instance imported by the root `AppModule`.
 Now `parentModule` exists and the constructor throws the error.